Shyam-Has-Your-Anomaly-Mitigated/Emul/Orgasm/dna_syntax.md

 	,[,"8<",">8","<",">","{","}","+","$#*%"]+{+"HE"+12017+12+10}+a+b$#*%store<,b,a>

-needs to include `"`, the alphabet, numbers, ETC; escape characters will be supported for significant whitespace, or whatever it's called
+needs to include `"`, escape character, the alphabet, numbers, ETC; escape characters will be supported for significant whitespace, or whatever it's called

 the first list also needs case (in)sensitivity, which should include unicode equivalents/sensitivity; probably `s`, `i`, `u`, ETC